-Debra Messing On Stage - Theater Credits, Bio and Tickets
+Debra Messing On Stage - Theatre Credits, Bio and Tickets

 Debra Lynn Messing was born on August 15, 1968 in Brooklyn, New York.
 She is an Emmy Award-winning actor best known for her TV role as Grace Adler on the hit NBC sitcom Will & Grace.
 Theatre fans also remember her fondly as Julia Houston on NBC’s Broadway-centric musical series Smash.

 After moving to Rhode Island, Messing attended East Greenwich High School and would later go on to study at Brandeis University in Waltham, Massachusetts, graduating in 1990 with a bachelor's degree in theatre arts.
 She would further her training with the grad acting program at New York University’s prestigious Tisch School of the Arts, earning a master of fine arts after the completion of the three-year course.

 Her early stage credits include several Off-Broadway appearances in the 1990s.
 She served as an understudy for the 1993 Manhattan Theatre Club production of Four Dogs and a Bone and went on to appear in WPA Theatre’s The Naked Truth in 1994 and Donald Margulies’ Collected Stories (again for Manhattan Theatre Club) in 1997.
 Messing would finally make her Broadway debut (courtesy of MTC) as Rosemary Muldoon in Outside Mullingar at the Samuel J. Friedman Theatre in January 2014.